 For her role in The Amazing Spider-Man 2 she played Felicia, and many thought this character would be Black Cat.
 But since the film wasn’t a big hit, and has now been rebooted again, it will forever remain a what-if.

 But Jones was definitely interested in the role.
-In an interview with GQ, Jones was asked about it.
-“Being vacuum-packed into a leather suit, doing backflips?!
-I’d love that,” she said.
-“Can you start a petition for me?”
+In an interview with GQ, Jones was asked about it, and she admitted she's love to wear a leather suit and being doing stunts, she asked someone to start a petition for her.

 However, by June 2015, she seemed resigned to the fact that she might never play the character.
 She told Clevver Movies that there were no plans, but would “love to play her.”